Troubleshooting

 Known Limitations

-• Only ATA drives (both PATA and SATA), various USB to ATA bridges, and drives behind some RAID controllers are supported for now.
+• Only ATA drives (both PATA and SATA), NVMe drives, various USB to ATA bridges, and drives behind some RAID controllers are supported for now.
 The main reasons for this are:

-• Smartctl's output for SCSI drives is completely different compared to ATA.
-Also, SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.
+• SCSI drives are rarely found in desktop systems and the servers rarely have X11 / Gtkmm running, so this is a low priority task.

 Custom Smartctl Options